suvradip/dev-buildScript/README.md

 # **Dev Center Build Script**

-    This is a shell script which help us to run several build command for dev-center in one place.
+    This is a shell script which help us to run several build command for Dev Center in one place.

 ----------
 ### How to run this script ?